thearn/webcam-pulse-detector/README.md

 isolated in about 15 seconds.
 When the conditions are good, other physiological waveforms, such as Mayer waves (http://en.wikipedia.org/wiki/Mayer_waves), should also be visible in the raw data stream (top).
 - Once the pulse signal has been isolated, it is amplified and fed back into the frame rendering to allow the
-the highlighted forhead location to pulse in sync with the user's own heartbeat
+the highlighted forhead location to pulse in sync with the user's own heartbeat, in real time.
 - If a large spike in optical intensity is measured in the data (due to motion noise, sudden change in lighting, etc) the data collection process is reset and started over